Trent Codices: History

 Publication of the contents of the manuscripts had already begun in Austria as part of the series Denkmäler der Tonkunst in Österreich (DTÖ).
-Though the first volume of Sechs Trienter Codices appeared in 1900, the last volume of Sieben Trienter Codices was not published until 1970.
+Though the first volume of Sechs Trienter Codices appeared in 1900, the last volume of the seven Trienter Codices was not published until 1970.

 Significance

 The Trent Codices show the first interest in, and gradual development of the cyclic mass, the unified musical setting of the parts of the Ordinary of the Mass.
 The early volumes of the set contain isolate mass movements, as was characteristic of compositional practice at the end of the 14th century; next there are pairs of movements and parts of cycles; and in the later volumes, the Codices contain the earliest known three and four movement sets.
 All of the earliest unified sets are of English origin.
 The last volumes in the Codices include numerous mass cycles by the composers of the generation of Dufay, during which time the cantus firmus mass had become a mature form.